|« PreviousNext »|

 Refresh your browser.
 You should no longer be able to access your website, because you updated your security group to allow access only through your Elastic Load Balancer.

-Type the public DNS address of your Elastic Load Balancer which you recorded in Step 7: Create an Elastic Load Balancer, to verify that you can see your application.
-Remember to append /dotnetnuke to the DNS address.
+Type the public DNS address of your Elastic Load Balancer which you recorded in Step 7: Create an Elastic Load Balancer, to verify you can see your application.

 In this tutorial, you learned how to deploy your web application by using the following AWS products: